FitzwilliamMuseum/hayleys-letters-micropasts/README.md

-# Index card transcription for the Society of Antiquaries of London
+# Source code for a MicroPasts application to transcribe Hayley's letters

 An application for transcription of index cards.